Search

 What Is an Easement?

-Common easements in Texas include:
+Common Easements in Texas

 1. Sewer Easements (Wastewater Easements)

-• The city can dig up landscaping, driveways, or fences to repair lines—with no obligation to restore custom finishes.
+• The city can dig up landscaping, driveways, or fences to repair lines, with no obligation to restore custom finishes.

 2. Sidewalk & Right-of-Way Easements